Ai-Yukino/TTS-Java-Capstone/notesMeta/noteBlackjackPsuedoCode.md

 Putting down certain things I things that may be helpful

-##dealing cards:
+## dealing cards:
     int dealerAceCount = 0;
     int aceCount = 0;

-randomly draw two cards and give to dealer (ensure that duplicates can't occur)
+    //randomly draw two cards and give to dealer (ensure that duplicates can't occur)

     for(cards in dealerHand) {
         if(card = Ace) {